awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-proxy.md

 `-- index.jsp
 ```

-If you override Elastic Beanstalk's nginx configuration, add the following line to your configuration's `server` block to pull in Elastic Beanstalk's configurations for the port 80 listener, response compression, and static files\.
+If you override the Elastic Beanstalk nginx configuration, add the following line to your configuration's `server` block to pull in the Elastic Beanstalk configurations for the port 80 listener, response compression, and static files\.

 ```
  include conf.d/elasticbeanstalk/*.conf;
 ```

 **Note**
-To override the default listener on port 80, include a file named `00_application.conf` at `.ebextensions/nginx/conf.d/elasticbeanstalk/` to overwrite Elastic Beanstalk's configuration\.
+To override the default listener on port 80, include a file named `00_application.conf` at `.ebextensions/nginx/conf.d/elasticbeanstalk/` to overwrite the Elastic Beanstalk configuration\.

-Also include the following line in your configuration's `http` block to pull in Elastic Beanstalk's configurations for [Enhanced Health Reporting and Monitoring](health-enhanced.md) and logging\.
+Also include the following line in your configuration's `http` block to pull in the Elastic Beanstalk configurations for [Enhanced Health Reporting and Monitoring](health-enhanced.md) and logging\.

 ```
     include       conf.d/*.conf;
 ```

-Take a look at Elastic Beanstalk's default configuration file at `/etc/nginx/nginx.conf` on an instance in your environment for a working example\.
+For a working example, take a look at the Elastic Beanstalk default configuration file at `/etc/nginx/nginx.conf` on an instance in your environment\.
 All files in the `.ebextensions/nginx` folder in your source bundle are copied to `/etc/nginx` during deployments\.